daniellembecker/DanielleBecker_Lab_Notebook/_posts/2023-08-31-Acropora-pulchra-denovo-transcriptome.md

 Submitted batch job 285355
 ```

 Trinity completed successfully!!!!
-When Trinity completes, it creates a 'Trinity.tmp.fasta' output file (or prefix based on the output directory you specify).
+When Trinity completes, it creates a 'trinity_out_dir.Trinity.fasta' output file (or prefix based on the output directory you specify).

 Trinity groups transcripts into clusters based on shared sequence content.
 Such a transcript cluster is very loosely referred to as a 'gene'.
 This information is encoded in the Trinity fasta accession.
 An example Fasta entry for one of the transcripts is formatted like so: